 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Contract Towers, Inspectors, NextGen Protected In Omnibus".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Contract Towers, Inspectors, NextGen Protected In Omnibus".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.